 How to Create an Ads.txt File in Google AdSense

 From the early days of ads.txt, Google has bought in big.
-Adding transparency to programmatic advertising and preventing ad fraud are attractive prospects to the advertising giant that Google has become.
-To that end, if you’re among the more than 2 million publishers who use AdSense, Google has made it really easy to generate a personalized ads.txt AdSense code.
+Adding transparency to programmatic advertising and preventing ad fraud are attractive prospects for the advertising giant that Google has become.
+To that end, if you’re among the more than 2 million publishers who use AdSense, Google has made it very easy to generate a personalized ads.txt AdSense code.

 1. Sign in.
 Sign in to your AdSense account.
 If you haven’t been using ads.txt, you might have triggered an error in your account that will prompt you to create an ads.txt file.
 Look for an alert on your homepage and, if you see one, click “Fix now.”
 That will take you to step two.
 If you don’t see an alert, find the Sites tab and click the arrow pointing down.

 2. Create the file.
-You should see an option that says "Create an ads.txt file for [your site]."
+You should see an option that reads, "Create an ads.txt file for [your site]."

 3. Download it.
 Click the Download button, and your ads.txt AdSense code should download to your device.

 4. Upload it.
-After verifying that the file is complete and error-free, upload it to your site.
-It needs to be at the root directory level, meaning it should be in a folder directly under your top-level domain.
+After verifying that the file is complete and error-free, upload it to your site at the root directory level, meaning it should be in a folder directly under your top-level domain.
 The URL should look like this: https://yourwebsite.com/ads.txt/.

 Troubleshooting: Missing Publisher ID

-Sometimes, when you download your Google AdSense ads.txt file, you’ll notice that the publisher ID is missing from the line that authorizes AdSense to sell your inventory.
-This is an essential element of the code — without it, you may encounter errors that prevent AdSense from selling your inventory, meaning your revenue drops significantly or stops altogether.
+Sometimes, when you download your Google AdSense ads.txt file, you’ll notice that the publisher ID is missing from the line that authorizes Google AdSense to sell your ad inventory.
+This is an essential element of the ad code — without it, you may encounter errors that prevent AdSense from selling your inventory, meaning your ad revenue drops significantly or stops altogether.

 Fortunately, there’s an easy fix.
 To get your publisher ID in AdSense, navigate to Sites from your dashboard.
 Click the down arrow next to the message that says "Add your publisher ID to these ads.txt files."
 There, click Copy.